Matthew 26

 [56] But all this is come to pass, that the Scriptures of the prophets might be fulfilled.
 Then all the disciples, having left Him, fled.

-Comments Matthew 26:55-56 In these verses, the Lord has shown mercy to all humans (whoever reads them should notice the mercy of God).
-The Lord has tried to pinpoint to them: look before you do something against His teaching; the proof is in front of you.
-The Lord Jesus is sitting at a higher level as a teacher, and now they come to accuse Him.
-Are you going to accuse the innocent one?
+Comments Matthew 26:55-56 In these verses, the Lord has shown His mercy to all humans.
+Whoever reads these verses should notice the mercy of God.
+The Lord has tried to pinpoint it to them: look before you do; the proof is in front of you.
+The Lord Jesus is sitting in a higher level as a teacher, and now they have come to accuse Him; are you going to accuse the Innocent One?
 They all want to bend the truth so that they can be right in front of the public.
-When they want to accuse the innocent ones, they always seek the approval of the people first.
+Always, when they want to accuse the innocent ones, they seek first the approval of the people.
 If they want to go to hell, they bring other people down with them.
-By doing this, not only are they guilty, but they also make others guilty.
+By doing this, not only are they guilty themselves, but they also make others guilty.

 “Then all the disciples, having left Him, fled.”
-This shows human nature; all were gripped with fear, and these were the people who were with the Lord.
-Here, we can see the power of fear.
-The Lord always told the disciples, you of little faith (See Matthew 8:26).
+This shows human nature: all were gripped with fear, and these were the people who were with the Lord.
+Here, humans should see the power of fear.
+The Lord always told the disciples, “You of little faith” (see Matthew 8:26).
 If you have faith, fear has no power.

 [57] And those having seized Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were gathered together.